wso2/docs-mg/en/docs/install-and-setup/install-on-vm.md

     2. Set the Microgateway runtime distribution path using the UI in Windows.
     </details>
 5. Optionally, [configure WSO2 API Microgateway Runtime with WSO2 API Manager 3.2.0]({{base_path}}/install-and-setup/configuration-for-wso2-api-manager/#configuring-the-microgateway-32x-runtime) .

-!!! note
-    This is only applicable if you are working with WSO2 API Manager 3.2.0.